fbpx

 Pour a 1/4 cup of the batter on to a pan or griddle on medium heat.
 Don’t let sides of batter touch, so use a large pan to make multiple pancakes at a time.
 When the edges look dry, flip and cook for about 2 minutes more.

-To make these waffles 100% whole food plant based, use DARK chocolate chips.
-I like the brand The Enjoy Life Dark Chocolate Chips contain a tiny amount of sugar, no oil, & is 69% cacao.
+To make these waffles whole food plant based, use vegan DARK chocolate chips.
+I like the brand The Enjoy Life Dark Chocolate Chips contains only a small amount of sugar & is 69% cacao.

-If you find that the batter isn’t sweet enough when leaving out the vegan chocolate chips, you can add 1/4 cup of pure maple syrup for added sweetness.
+If you find that the batter isn’t sweet enough when leaving out the vegan chocolate chips, you can add 1/4 cup of date syrup or pure maple syrup for added sweetness.

 vegan chocolate chip waffles for plant based breakfast ideas